RoryCollins/Seven-Languages-in-Seven-Weeks/Io/readme.md

 }
 ```

-Instead of parsing the input, we can tell `Io` to interpret the input.
+Instead of parsing the list, we can tell `Io` to interpret it.

 ```Io
 OperatorTable addAssignOperator(":", "atPutNumber")